 Q: Are there any restrictions on surcharging in my state?

 A: Could be.
-At present, four states have surcharging restrictions in the United States.
-These include Connecticut, Colorado, Kansas, and Massachusetts.
+At present, two states have surcharging restrictions in the United States.
+These are Connecticut and Massachusetts.
 Also, certain professions have guidance around charging fees on credit card payments.

 Q: Can a surcharge be added to both credit card and debit card transactions?